karadoel/hello-world/README.md

 # hello-world
-Just another repository
 Kara here.
-I'm a California-native and I like camping, cycling, skiing and cooking in my free time.
-Connection with nature is important to me.
+I'm a California-native and I like camping, cycling, skiing and cooking.
+Connection with humans and nature are important to me.